 I have an appointment to get the vaccine but need to reschedule.
 Can I do this?

-In this case, you will need to inform the caller that you have already received a dose when they call you that you are next to receive the vaccine.
 The first dose and second doses of the vaccine MUST be completed by the same organization.
 For example, if the patient receives their first dose with the Health Department and receives a call from LMH Health to get a dose, the patient cannot go to LMH Health for their second dose.
 They MUST return to the Health Department to receive the second dose.